Multipartite quantum entanglement in $\mathcal{PT}$-symmetric molecular optomechanics: Nonreciprocal enhancement and thermal resilience to \SI{500}{\kelvin}: Results and discussion

-We begin our exploration of entanglement by meticulously investigating the intricate role of the nonreciprocal coupling strengths, $J_1$ and $J_2$, in mediating and significantly enhancing bipartite entanglement within our system.
-As strikingly depicted in \Cref{fig:Nrecipr_Ent}, a pivotal discovery is that all examined bipartite entanglement pairs—including inter-cavity ($E_{ac}$), passive cavity-molecule ($E_{aB_1}$), active cavity-molecule ($E_{cB_2}$), and even vibration-vibration ($E_{B_1B_2}$) are not maximized in a conventional reciprocal regime, but rather in a strongly nonreciprocal configuration where $J_1 \gg J_2$.
+We investigate the role of the nonreciprocal coupling strengths, $J_1$ and $J_2$, in mediating and significantly enhancing quantum entanglement within our system.
+As depicted in \Cref{fig:Nrecipr_Ent}, a key finding is that all examined bipartite entanglement pairs including inter-cavity ($E_{ac}$), passive cavity-molecule ($E_{aB_1}$), active cavity-molecule ($E_{cB_2}$), and even vibration-vibration ($E_{B_1B_2}$) are not maximized in a conventional reciprocal regime, but rather in a strongly nonreciprocal configuration where $J_1 \gg J_2$.
+The use of nonreciprocal coupling for quantum enhancement has been extensively studied in various quantum systems, showing significant advantages in noise reduction and entanglement preservation \cite{Metelmann2015, Liao2019, Malz2018, Mallick2020, Xu2021}.